Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight: Introduction

 Finally, the $\vec{d}_0$ that we obtain is tremendously large (see the formal statement of Theorem \ref{Shearer'sboundistightforQLLL} in Section \ref{sec: qlll}).
 We are curious about how small $\vec{d}_0$ can be, and particularly whether $\vec{d}_0$ can be polynomially bounded by the vector $\vec{r}$.
 This open problem is important especially for the computational aspects of QLLL.

-It seems \cite{Bravyi2010,Laumann2010On,ambainis2012quantum,pnas} that QLLL has three ranges: for sufficiently small relative ranks, there is a classical (unentangled) satisfying state, and when the relative ranks are increased the states need to become entangled in order to satisfy all Hamiltonians, just before the system becomes unsatisfiable.
-As only two ranges are studied in Theorem \ref{Shearer'sboundistightforQLLL}: satisfiable or unsatisfiable, it is another important open problem to investigate when the satisfying state must be entangled.
+It seems \cite{Bravyi2010,Laumann2010On,ambainis2012quantum,pnas} that QLLL has three ranges: for sufficiently small relative dimensions, there is a classical (unentangled) satisfying state, and when the relative dimensions of Hamiltonians increase the states need to become entangled in order to satisfy all Hamiltonians, just before the system becomes unsatisfiable.
+As only two ranges are studied in Theorem \ref{Shearer'sboundistightforQLLL}, namely the satisfiable region and the unsatisfiable region, it is another important open problem to investigate when the satisfying state must be entangled.